 I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 The home run is one of the most exciting plays in baseball, and over the years, the Cleveland Indians have been blessed with a bevy of power-hitting sluggers.
-From a player touted as potentially the next Babe Ruth to a steady run of power hitters throughout the 1950s to some of baseball's most recognizable sluggers in the '90s, the Indians have seen a wide array of long-ball talents throughout their 120 seasons of existence.
+From a player touted as potentially the next Babe Ruth to a steady run of power hitters throughout the 1950s to some of baseball's most recognizable sluggers in the '90s, the Indians have seen a wide array of long-ball talents throughout the years.